Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Related Work

-\myparagraph{Attacks against multimodal models.} The increasing integration of multiple modalities into large language models has created a powerful new attack surface.
-While our work focuses on corrupting answers for specific questions in Document VQA, concurrent research highlights broader vulnerabilities.
-Bailey \etal~\cite{bailey2024image} show that adversarial images can hijack the output of generative multimodal models at inference time, with the objective of steering high-level generative behavior.
+\myparagraph{Attacks against multimodal models.} Bailey \etal~\cite{bailey2024image} show that adversarial images can hijack the output of generative multimodal models at inference time, with the objective of steering high-level generative behavior.
 Similarly, Cui et al.~\cite{cui2024robustness} and Schlarmann \etal~\cite{schlarmann2023adversarial} conduct a systematic robustness study, confirming that LMMs are broadly vulnerable to adversarial images.
-In the domain of documents, recent works also explore multimodal inference risks: DocMIA~\cite{nguyen2025docmia} highlights that sensitive document content can be leaked through model outputs.
-However, these works primarily study broad alignment bypasses or information leakage, rather than targeted perturbations aimed at corrupting specific answers in DocVQA.
-Moreover, they don't target multiple answers at the same time. \textit{In contrast, our work focuses on crafting end-to-end differentiable attacks that manipulate multiple fine-grained answers in the document analysis pipeline, highlighting a previously unexplored vulnerability surface for this domain.}
+In the domain of documents, recent works explored multimodal inference risks: DocMIA~\cite{nguyen2025docmia} highlights that sensitive document content can be leaked through model outputs.
+However, these works primarily study broad alignment bypasses or information leakage.
+Moreover, they don't target multiple answers at the same time.
+In contrast, our work focuses on crafting end-to-end differentiable attacks that manipulate multiple fine-grained answers in the document analysis pipeline, highlighting a previously unexplored vulnerability surface for this domain.

-\myparagraph{Jailbreaks in autoregressive models.} A complementary line of research studies adversarial attacks that exploit the autoregressive generation for LLMs to target alignment mechanisms of LLMs and LVMs.
-Instead of optimizing directly over the sequential distribution defined by the decoder, these methods require surrogate objectives for tractability.
-This perspective connects to gradient-based controllable generation attacks, such as Greedy Coordinate Gradient (GCG)~\cite{zou2023universal}, which operate directly on discrete token sequences to cause jailbreaks on LLMs.
-Carlini et al.~\cite{carlini2023aligned} show that visual adversarial inputs can fully bypass alignment mechanisms of large multimodal models (LMMs), enabling them to generate harmful content despite safety training. \textit{In contrast to jailbreak attacks on LLMs, that aim to bypass content filters and alignment mechanisms, our work focuses on controlling or disrupting specific downstream answers.
-Importantly, the resulting outputs are frequently plausible and policy-compliant in form, so they may not trigger alignment-based detectors}.
+\myparagraph{Jailbreaks in autoregressive models.} Another line of work targets alignment mechanisms in LLMs and LMMs.
+Greedy Coordinate Gradient (GCG)~\cite{zou2023universal} performs gradient-based optimization over discrete tokens to induce jailbreaks, and Carlini et al.~\cite{carlini2023aligned} show that visual adversarial inputs can bypass multimodal safety training.
+In contrast to jailbreak attacks on LLMs, that aim to bypass content filters and alignment mechanisms, our work focuses on controlling or disrupting specific downstream answers.
+Importantly, the resulting outputs are plausible and policy-compliant (aligned) in form.